 Use Personal Behavioral Styles (DISC) to self-assess, read

-others, and adapt to their communication and motivational
+others, and adapt to 15 different communication and motivational

-Manage the business with savvy business acumen skills
+Manage the business with six savvy business acumen skills

 Understand union organizing strategies and tactics